 Introductory course includes game strategy, tactics, and laws of the game.
 Futsal is a modified form of soccer played indoors on a hard surface with a low bouncing ball.
 Students develop basic skills in dribbling, passing, heading, shooting and receiving, along with offensive and defensive strategies.
-(CSU)
+(CSU, UC-with unit limitation)